ldhwaddell/southwest-properties/README.md

 - Better table structure
   - Now have separate tables to keep tracked of scraped records, active records, archived records, the records themself, and changes.
 See `sql/application_schemas.sql` for the first revision.
+  - Currently creating a master listings table with core fields for the lsiting to have.
+Extra information that is unique to the listing providers (some sites offer different information) is then aggregated in a unique table for that listing source.
+See `sql/listings_schemas.sql` and  `sql/444rent_schemas` for current iteration.

 ### Application Sources